 “illiteracy….a problem that can be solved with books and teachers”- Truman Center

-With your help, we can change this story and turn the page on poverty.
-We can remove significant barriers that stand in the way for kids in low-income communities, including scarce books and learning materials and a lack of diversity in the books that do reach them.
+With your help, we are changing this story by turning the page on poverty.
+We are removing significant barriers that stand in the way for kids in low-income communities, including scarce books and learning materials and a lack of diversity in the books that do reach them.

 READ USA transforms the lives of children in need by making brand new, high quality books available for free that students choose for book ownership and to develop a love for reading.

-READ USA is also providing summer tutoring jobs to struggling teens in high poverty neighborhoods with training and professional tutoring and teaching support to raise the reading gains for both the teen tutors and the younger students they’ll lead.
+READ USA also provides summer tutoring jobs to struggling teens in high poverty neighborhoods with training and professional tutoring and teaching support to raise the reading gains for both the teen tutors and the younger students they’ll lead.

-Thanks to your donations and partnership, we are able to reach many children in need and the educators who serve them.
+Thanks to your donations and partnership, we were able to reach many children in need and the educators who serve them.